-SPI Research’ 2020 benchmark shows that you outperform everyone else when your company has a high maturity level.
-But what is maturity?
-And how do you know how mature your company is?
-Get the guide here.
+SPI Research’s Maturity Benchmark shows that you outperform everybody when your company has a high maturity level.
+See what maturity is and how you figure out your company's maturity.

-Firstly, here are 3 quick key figures to trigger your engagement:
+Here are 3 quick key figures to trigger your interest:

-These are just three of the most eye-catching differences between companies on level 1 and level 2 on SPI Research’ maturity scale.
+These are just three of the most eye-catching differences between companies on levels 1 and 2 on SPI Research’s maturity scale.

 The scale goes all the way up to level 5.

-You can read this in SPI Research’ benchmark for the consultancy industry.
-In the benchmark, 513 companies are measured against 160 key figures.
+You can read this in SPI Research’s benchmark for the consultancy industry.
+In the benchmark, 540 companies are measured against 160 key figures.

 The conclusion is that your KPIs look better the higher the maturity level in your company.